-- 71% of global investment managers surveyed chose Ireland as a top 3 European domicile over 25% more than its closest rivals (Economist Intelligence Unit Survey on Choosing a European Fund Domicile 2014). - 841 fund promoters and 463 fund managers from over 50 countries use Ireland to distribute UCITS and other funds to over 70 countries across the globe. - Ireland is home to almost 53% of European ETF assets, significantly more than its nearest rival domicile at 18%. - 40% of the world's alternative investments fund assets are administered in Ireland. - Ireland has the largest number of stock exchange listed investment funds in the world. - Ireland provides unrivalled experience and expertise and Irish service providers are recognised for their professionalism, responsiveness and flexibility.
+- 71% of global investment managers surveyed by the Economist Intelligence Unit chose Ireland as a top 3 European domicile over 25% more than its closest rivals. - 917 fund promoters from over 50 countries use Ireland to distribute UCITS and other funds to over 70 countries across the globe. - Ireland is home to more than 58% of European ETF assets, significantly more than its nearest rival domicile at 18%. - 40% of the world's alternative investments fund assets are administered in Ireland. - Ireland has the largest number of stock exchange listed investment funds in the world. - Ireland provides unrivalled experience and expertise and Irish service providers are recognised for their professionalism, responsiveness and flexibility.